berserkware/templelib/README.md

 ![A window demoing TempleLib](images/window.png "Demo Window")

 ## TODO
+ - Move to using a DC-type data structure for storing graphics.
  - Implement the full set of Graphics functions.
  - Implement the full set of Doc functions.
  - Keyboard input.